Posted in 2026 in News & Updates

 Given the hometown significance, 20th anniversary milestone, and limited nature (only mainland U.S. show), high demand is expected.

-Petco Park Insider is the independent fan's ultimate guide to Petco Park, delivering practical, up-to-date insider knowledge that helps San Diego locals and visitors make the most of every game, concert, and event at the ballpark.
+Petco Park Insider is the independent fan's ultimate guide to Petco Park, delivering practical, up-to-date insider knowledge that helps locals and visitors make the most of every game, concert, and event at the ballpark.

 You may also enjoy: